Flashdance (musical): Other regions

 The show also had a Fall 2013 touring production in Holland followed by a major production in Stockholm, Sweden from January 2014 until March 2015.
 This newly revised version of the show, including new story and musical elements, was hugely successful and continued on to appearances in additional Swedish cities, including Gothenburg and Malmö.

 In addition, the show had a successful seven-month run in Paris from September 2014 through March 2015 at the Théâtre du Gymnase, followed by an arena tour in over 40 cities in France from January 2016 to May 2016.
-A new run of the show is produced en 2023 at the Casino de Paris followed by a French tour.
+A new run of the show is produced in 2023 at the Casino de Paris followed by a French tour.

-The German language premiere took place in Kriens, Switzerland in November 2013 followed by production in Chemnitz, Germany and Amstetten, Lower Austria in 2014.
-The musical has since been performed in multiple regional German language productions.
+The German-language premiere took place in Kriens, Switzerland in November 2013 followed by a production in Chemnitz, Germany and Amstetten, Lower Austria in 2014.
+The musical has since been performed in multiple regional German-language productions.
 It was translated into German by Anja Hauptmann.
 A German language version of the show produced by company ShowSlot GmbH, directed by Christoph Drewitz and choreographed by Kerstin Reid has been touring Germany, Austria and Switzerland since 2021.
 The show is expected to continue touring into 2024.

 A Danish production opened in 2019, running at the Copenhagen Opera House and Musikhuset Aarhus.

 A Czech production at the Brno City Theatre ran for four years in repertoire, with a translation by Jiří Josek.